Mishalzeera/the-money-manager/README.md

 Previously there was some difficulty with creating a useful README.
 In earlier projects, wireframes and other development journaling were omitted to some degree.
-In this project the author will attempt to document the process from start to finish via the README creation process.
+In this project I will attempt to document the process from start to finish via the README creation process.

-This means that no code will be written or any action on the project undertaken without a README entry being written about it.
-This will lead to a long and possibly unwieldy document, but it is an approach the author would like to try in the spirit of learning good methodology.
+This means that (as much as realistically possible) no code will be written or any action on the project undertaken without a README entry being written about it.
+This will lead to a long and possibly unwieldy document, but it is an approach I would like to try in the spirit of learning good methodology.
 Also, Flask/Python/backend dev in general seems like it could be helpful to have a trail of trials and erorrs.

 ## Order of operations

-On the advice of the author's mentor, backend/database functionality should be done first before spending time on styling.
+On the advice of my mentor, backend/database functionality should be done first before spending time on styling.
 In this instance, the application will be built first and then styled afterwards.
 The mockups will therefore be attended to further into the development process.